 In accordance with 42 CFR §438.206(b)(1), the MCO must establish and maintain provider networks in geographically accessible locations for the populations to be served.
-These networks must be comprised of hospitals, primary care providers (PCPs), dental, and specialty care providers in sufficient numbers to make available all covered services as required by the
+These networks must be comprised of hospitals, primary care providers (PCPs), dental, and specialty care providers in sufficient numbers to make available all covered services as required by the availability and access standards of the contract.
+In accordance with 42 CFR §438.207, the MCO must maintain a sufficient number, mix, and geographic distribution of providers.

-The term "health care professional" means a physician (as defined in section 1861(r) of the Social Security Act) or other health care professional if coverage for the professional's services is provided under the Managed Care Plan's Contract for the services.
+6 The term "health care professional" means a physician (as defined in section 1861(r) of the Social Security Act) or other health care professional if coverage for the professional's services is provided under the Managed Care Plan's Contract for the services.
 A health care professional includes the following: podiatrist, optometrist, chiropractor, psychologist, dentist, physician assistant, physical or occupational therapist and therapy assistant, speech-language pathologist, audiologist, registered or licensed practical nurse (including nurse practitioner, clinical nurse specialist, certified registered nurse, registered nurse anesthetist, and certified nurse-midwife), licensed certified social worker, registered respiratory therapist, and certified respiratory therapy technician.